Assistant Professor Dr. Dmitri Bershadskyy

 Society for Consumer Research ("Artificial Intelligence - Between Phantasy and Practice"); Zeppelin University ("Lying and Lie Detection"); University of Applied Sciences Magdeburg ("Motivation in Sports"); Various Science Slams; Various presentations at "Long Night of the Sciences" and "Science Festival".

 Our DFG project on the effects of AI-based lie detection was renewed.
-Three more yours of research and development on AI-lie detectors.
+Three more years of research and development on AI-lie detectors.
+In addition to my position in Vienna, I remain project lead.
+Check out, what we do here.
+We are hiring Research Assistants at the OVGU Magdeburg in September/October for 3-years-contracts.

 Presentation at the IMEBESS 2025, Valencia on our most recent Working Paper: "Lie Against AI: Revealing Private Information through AI in an Economic Experiment".
 Have a look at the WP at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5255548